Best walking trousers for 2025 | Tested by experts over thousands of miles

 Aside from insulated pairs for winter walking, good hiking trousers should have lots of ventilation features.
 Thigh vents can help to dump heat and can also be unzipped for better temperature regulation if you're forced to put on waterproof overtrousers.

-They should also fit will around the ankle and accomodate your hiking boots.
+They should also fit well around the ankle and accommodate your hiking boots.
 Adjustable cuffs with a press stud or Velcro tab give a closer fit and stop your trousers from flapping around.
-It also helps you to see where you're putting your feet on technical terrain.
+They also help you to see where you're putting your feet on technical terrain.

 Features such as knee darts and a gusseted crotch improve overall fit and articulation, enhancing mobility, especially when scrambling or climbing.